Owen Farrell: 2018–2019

-In 2018 Farrell won his fourth Premiership title after a 27-10 victory over Exeter, in which he converted two tries.
+In 2018, Farrell won his fourth Premiership title after a 27–10 victory over Exeter, in which he converted two tries.

 In 2019, Farrell won the European Champions Cup for a third time, scoring 10 points in the final against Leinster at St James' Park in Newcastle.
 He also won the Premiership for a fifth time, scoring three conversions and two penalties as Saracens again overcame Exeter.

 2020–2021

 In April 2020, Farrell announced that he would defer £300,000 of his wages in order to keep Saracens solvent.
-The Salary would be repaid over an 18 month period.
+The salary would be repaid over an 18-month period.
 Saracens asked all players earning more than £75,000 to defer wages until the start of next season.

-On September 5, 2020, in a Saracens loss to Wasps, he was sent off by referee Christophe Ridley for a high tackle on Charlie Atkinson, for which he was banned 5 games.
-The suspension ensured he would be available for England's entire autumn campaign, but the fly-half was ruled out Saracens’ Champions Cup quarter-final match against Leinster.
+On 5 September 2020, in a Saracens loss to Wasps, Farrell was sent off by referee Christophe Ridley for a high tackle on Charlie Atkinson, for which he was banned 5 games.
+The suspension ensured he would be available for England's entire autumn campaign, but the fly-half was ruled out Saracens' Champions Cup quarter-final match against Leinster.

 Following the ban, Alex Goode replaced Farrell at fly half.
 Farrell became Goode's personal coach, helping to prepare him.
-In 2022, Goode told The Times: “In Paris we were a bit worried about their artificial pitch being quite hard, as it rises the [kicking] tee up a bit.
+In 2022, Goode told The Times: "In Paris we were a bit worried about their artificial pitch being quite hard, as it rises the [kicking] tee up a bit.
 Two hours before kick-off he (Farrell) was there with a scalpel cutting away at my tee for about 45 minutes, pre-game.
-He said: ‘I'll do it to make it right for you’.
-He wants the best for you without question.”
+He said: 'I'll do it to make it right for you'.
+He wants the best for you without question."